rlingineni/Lambda-Serverless-Search/README.md

 -------------------

 ### POST /add
-Adds a new document to search
+Adds a new article to search
 ##### Input
 ```javascript
 [